tianyaochou/resume/main.typ

   columns: 2,
   gutter: 1em,
   image("image.jpeg", height: 8em),
-  align(horizon)[I am a fast learner with a passion for staying at the forefront of new technologies.
-Continuously rethinking about status quo, I actively seek solutions of improvement with an analytical mindset and structured approach.
-In addition to my commitment to innovation, I also pay attention to details.
-Moreover, I am collaborative and eager to contribute my skills and adaptability to a team that values innovation and embraces positive change.]
+  align(horizon)[I am a fast learner with a passion for exploring new technologies and evaluating them in practice.
+Continuously rethinking about the status quo, I actively seek solutions of improvement with an analytical mindset, and I am ready to tackle unknown technological difficulties with structured approach and deliver results.
+In addition, I also pay attention to details.
+Moreover, I am collaborative and a team player, valuing diverse perspectives.]
 )

 #section(icon: "icons/graduation-cap-solid.svg")[Education]